Diego de Gardoquí: Biography, origins, and youth

-Because Spain was in control of the Louisiana Territory, Gardoqui worked to protect the King's interests on the Mississippi River.
+Because Spain was in control of the Louisiana Territory, Gardoquí worked to protect the King's interests on the Mississippi River.
 Various factions in Kentucky were frustrated with congress' refusal to allow them statehood.
-Gardoqui worked with John Brown and General James Wilkinson in 1788 to procure a treaty between Kentucky and Spain concerning navigation on the River.
-In the end, of course, Kentucky joined the United States and there was no separate treaty.
-Gardoqui also worked with Colonel George Morgan and Benjamin Harrison in 1788 and 1789.
+Gardoquí worked with John Brown and General James Wilkinson in 1788 to procure a treaty between Kentucky and Spain concerning navigation on the River.
+In the end, Kentucky joined the United States and there was no separate treaty.
+Gardoquí also worked with Colonel George Morgan and Benjamin Harrison in 1788 and 1789.
 They had been attempting to buy land in Illinois from the United States government with no success.
-Morgan and Gardoqui worked out an agreement whereby 15000000 acre west of the Mississippi, south from its junction with the Ohio, and north of the St. Francis River would be deeded to American settlers.
+Morgan and Gardoquí worked out an agreement whereby 15000000 acre west of the Mississippi, south from its junction with the Ohio, and north of the St. Francis River would be deeded to American settlers.
 Morgan was to be the commander of the colony, subject to the king of Spain.
 Settlers would have religious freedom and some degree of autonomy.
 The new colony was to be called "New Madrid."
 However, the Spanish governor at New Orleans, although somewhat in favor of the project, refused to allow self-government and required that all settlers be Catholic, and the settlement never saw fruition as a Spanish colony.

-George Washington said of Gardoqui on August 10, 1790, "... no man in his most Catholic Majesty's dominions could be more acceptable to the Inhabitants of these States."
-Gardoqui gave Washington a four-volume edition in the original Spanish of Don Quixote as a present.
+George Washington said of Gardoquí on August 10, 1790, "... no man in his most Catholic Majesty's dominions could be more acceptable to the Inhabitants of these States."
+Gardoquí gave Washington a four-volume edition in the original Spanish of Don Quixote as a present.
 The set of volumes still exists and is preserved at Washington's personal library, which opened as a museum on September 27, 2013.

 He married Brígida Josefa de Orueta y Uriarte on December 6, 1765, in Vitoria, Spain.

-Gardoqui served under the Bourbon kings Charles III of Spain and Charles IV of Spain.
-Gardoqui, as a Spanish diplomat, operated under the ministry of José Moñino, 1st Count of Floridablanca.
+Gardoquí served under the Bourbon kings Charles III of Spain and Charles IV of Spain.
+Gardoquí, as a Spanish diplomat, operated under the ministry of José Moñino, 1st Count of Floridablanca.
 He became Finance Minister in 1791, when Minister Pedro López de Lerena, Count of Lerena, suffered a debilitating illness.
-Gardoqui was officially named Finance Minister after the death of Count de Lerena, in 1792.
+Gardoquí was officially named Finance Minister after the death of Count de Lerena, in 1792.

-Gardoqui was the Spanish counterparty to the Jay–Gardoqui Treaty of 1789, negotiated by John Jay of the United States, relating to the navigational rights of Spain in the Mississippi River.
-Gardoqui, in 1785–86, had arranged for a Spanish horse to be sent to Jay.
+Gardoquí was the Spanish counterparty to the Jay–Gardoqui Treaty of 1789, negotiated by John Jay of the United States, relating to the navigational rights of Spain in the Mississippi River.
+Gardoquí, in 1785–86, had arranged for a Spanish horse to be sent to Jay.

-In 1785, Gardoqui laid the cornerstone of the first Catholic Church in New York City, St. Peter's on Barclay Street.
+In 1785, Gardoquí laid the cornerstone of the first Catholic Church in New York City, St. Peter's on Barclay Street.

-After Gardoqui returned to Spain in 1788, he was later succeeded in the United States by two diplomats, José de Jaudenes y Nebot and José Igancio de Viar (serving as chargés d'affaires to the U.S.), both of whom had served on Gardoqui's own staff during his 1785–1788 tenure.
+After Gardoquí returned to Spain in 1788, he was later succeeded in the United States by two diplomats, José de Jaudenes y Nebot and José Ignacio de Viar (serving as chargés d'affaires to the U.S.), both of whom had served on Gardoquí's own staff during his 1785–1788 tenure.

-Gardoqui was elected to the American Philosophical Society in 1789.
+Gardoquí was elected to the American Philosophical Society in 1789.